 The latest iteration of this legislation was released on November 25 and combines many of the provisions from the original Cures Act.
 Some of the newer areas of focus include mental health and opioid abuse prevention.
 Additionally, an altered method of paying for the legislation is incorporated into this proposed legislation.

 In July 2015, the House passed a previous version of the 21st Century Cures Act, but the effort stalled after being referred to the Senate.
 The Senate then began a parallel effort by combining existing Senate bills into a smaller package, but it was never brought it to a floor vote.
-Following the election of Donald Trump, new ways to pay for the Cures Act are available given the increased likelihood that the Affordable Care Act (ACA) may soon be repealed.

 Key provision changes include the following: